 In spite of being small, not more than 500 square feet, and highly mobile, tiny house on wheels doesn’t sacrifice any tradition home features.
 You can have all types of storage and living possibilities integrated into the small space.
-The house can have front and side door, large windows to allow abundance of natural light, a small porch to enjoy outdoors comfortably.
-These are wheel on the side of the trailer home that homeowner generally cover up when the home is stationary.
+The house can have front and side door, large windows to allow an abundance of natural light, a small porch to enjoy outdoors comfortably.
+These are wheel on the side of the trailer home that homeowners generally cover up when the home is stationary.
 Interestingly, the trailer homes are supported by cinder blocks to prevent the house from rolling away.

-If you are someone who likes a changed scenery and environment, now own a house on wheels and never leave the comfort of your home while traveling and living wherever you want.
+If you are someone who likes changed scenery and environment, now own a house on wheels and never leave the comfort of your home while traveling and living wherever you want.
 Well, as long as you can keep your mobile home’s size small and it can generate its own electricity and cater to water and sanitation requirements, you can get around permits and zoning requirements.
 Here are some examples: